Maria Sibylla Merian: Modern appreciation

 Merian is considered a saint by the God's Gardeners, a fictional religious sect that is the focus of Margaret Atwood's 2009 novel The Year of the Flood.

 In the last quarter of the twentieth century, the work of Merian was re-evaluated, validated, and reprinted.
 Her portrait was printed on the 500 DM note before Germany converted to the euro.
 Her portrait has also appeared on a 0.40 DM stamp, released on 17 September 1987, and many schools are named after her.
 In the late 1980s the Archiv imprint of the Polydor label issued a series of new recordings of Wolfgang Amadeus Mozart's piano works performed on period instruments, and featuring Merian's floral illustrations.
 She was honoured with a Google Doodle on 2 April 2013 to mark her 366th birth anniversary.

 The renewed scientific and artistic interest in her work was triggered in part by a number of scholars who examined collections of her works, such as the one in Rosenborg Castle, Copenhagen.
 In 2005, a modern research vessel named RV Maria S. Merian was launched at Warnemünde, Germany.
 In 2016, Merian's Metamorphosis insectorum Surinamensium was re-published with updated scientific descriptions and, in June 2017, a symposium was held in her honour in Amsterdam.
 In March 2017, the Lloyd Library and Museum in Cincinnati, Ohio hosted "Off the Page", an exhibition rendering many of Merian's illustrations as 3D sculptures with preserved insects, plants, and taxidermy specimens.

 The Argentine black and white tegu (Salvator merianae), a type of large lizard, was named in honour of Merian after its discovery and classification.

+In 2021-2022 Merian’s work was featured in the exhibition, Women Artists and Patrons in the Natural Sciences, 1650–1800, at the Morgan Library & Museum.

+In 2024, the Rijksmuseum acquired one of 67 known surviving first editions of Metamorphosis Insectorum Surinamensium.